microsoftgraph/microsoft-graph-docs-contrib/concepts/cli/get-started.md

 ## Authentication

 The Microsoft Graph CLI supports two types of authentication: delegated access, and app-only access.
-In this guide, you'll use delegated access to sign in as a user, grant consent to the CLI to act on your behalf, and call the Microsoft Graph.
+In this topic, you'll use delegated access to sign in as a user, grant consent to the CLI to act on your behalf, and call Microsoft Graph.

-For details on using app-only access for unattended scenarios, see [Use app-only authentication with the Microsoft Graph command-line interface (CLI)](app-only.md).
+For details about using app-only access for unattended scenarios, see [Use app-only authentication with the Microsoft Graph command-line interface (CLI)](app-only.md).

 ### Determine required permission scopes

-Each API in the Microsoft Graph is protected by one or more permission scopes.
-The user logging in must consent to one of the required scopes for the APIs you plan to use.
-In this example, we'll use the following APIs.
+Each API in Microsoft Graph is protected by one or more permission scopes.
+The user signing in must consent to one of the required scopes for the APIs you plan to use.
+In this example, you'll use the following APIs:

 - [Get user](/graph/api/user-get?view=graph-rest-1.0&preserve-view=true) to find the user ID of the logged-in user
 - [List joinedTeams](/graph/api/user-list-joinedteams?view=graph-rest-1.0&preserve-view=true) to get the Teams the user is a member of.
 - [List channels](/graph/api/channel-list?view=graph-rest-1.0&preserve-view=true) to get the channels in a Team.
 - [Send message](/graph/api/channel-post-messages?view=graph-rest-1.0&preserve-view=true) to send a message to a Team channel.

-The `User.Read`, `Team.ReadBasic.All`, `Channel.ReadBasic.All`, and `ChannelMessage.Send` permission scopes will enable the above calls.
+The `User.Read`, `Team.ReadBasic.All`, `Channel.ReadBasic.All`, and `ChannelMessage.Send` permission scopes will enable these calls.

 ### Sign in